original-picture/JUCE/README-fork.md

 # Notes
 * what is `NSViewComponentPeer::wasAlwaysOnTop`?
+  * I figured it out.
+It's used in workaround to prevent some bug from occurring when always on top windows are minimized
 * should an always on top window be on top of all other peers or just its siblings?
 * sometimes JUCE internally destroys and recreates peers (see `Component::setAlwaysOnTop`).
 Will this break child peer functionality?